 The following message appears in the gauge after every 50 hours of operation, to remind you of maintenance requirements: MAINTENANCE SOON.
-To erase message, refer to MESSAGE DISPLAY MODE subsection.
+To erase message, refer to MESSAGE DISPLAY MODE or MULTIFUNCTION DISPLAY subsection.

 The maintenance schedule does not exempt the pre-ride inspection.